 The 1968 Warsaw Pact invasion stopped the invasion of rock and roll in its tracks, though, as many musicians were prohibited from writing or performing any new music in the country.
 More mundane music was encouraged by the authorities, and the walls of the country became a barrier for all foreign music.
 Most of the popular songs of this period – such as “Je jaka je” by Karel Gott – were simply cover versions of foreign songs, repackaged to appeal to both the Czech people and the Communist Party.
 Although artists such as Gott are seen as having collaborated with the Communist Party to destroy the Czech music scene, they remain popular.
 They regularly perform in Prague to this very day.

-As the Velvet Revolution approached, the underground rock scene became heavily politicized, with bands devoting their lyrics towards the injustices that they felt.
+As the Velvet Revolution approached, the underground rock scene became heavily politicized, with bands devoting their lyrics to the injustices they felt.
 One of the most popular of these bands was Plastic People of the Universe, a cult favourite during the period.
 Even the name of the Velvet Revolution has rock influences, as one of Havel’s favourite groups was the Velvet Underground, a popular American band at the time.

-Western music has also embraced the market that it has in the Czech Republic, with many of the world’s biggest bands stopping here on their world tours, usually to perform in Prague.
+Western music has also embraced the market in the Czech Republic, with many of the world’s biggest bands stopping here on their world tours, usually to perform in Prague.
 Some of the first bands to play in the post-Communist era were REM, the Rolling Stones and U2, as well as Guns N’ Roses and Bruce Springsteen (who uttered the immortal line of “Okay, you ex-Commie bastards, it’s time to rock and roll!”).
-Nowadays all of the world’s top acts regularly put on performances in the country.
+Nowadays, all of the world’s top acts regularly put on performances in the country.